akeneo/pim-helpcenter/content/md/products-super-power/product-mass-actions.md

 To delete multiple products:
 1. Search for products in the grid with the appropriate filters
-2. Select the products to be removed via the selection tool: all the products recorded, all visible products from the ongoing page, none of the products and the products for which you have ticked the 1st column
+2. Select the products to be removed via the selection tool: select `All` to apply changes on **all your products**, `All visible` for all visible products (ongoing page) or click on `None` to cancel the action
 ![Mass edit options](../img/Products_BulkActionUppermenuDelete.png)
 3. Click on `Delete` in the toolbar located at the bottom of the screen
 4. Confirm the action with the `Confirm` button